Napoleon0313/RepData_PeerAssessment1/PA1_template.md

   <tr> <td align="right"> 1 </td> <td align="right"> 10766.19 </td> <td align="right"> 10766.19 </td> </tr>
    </table>

-The two values are both greater than the estimates from the first part of the assignment because we use the mean values of steps in each 5-minute inteval, which are greater than 0, to impute the missing values (which are 0 when we set na.rm = T in the first part.)
+The two values are both greater than the estimates from the first part of the assignment because we use the mean values of steps in each 5-minute interval, which are greater than 0, to impute the missing values (which are 0 when we set na.rm = T in the first part.)

 ## Are there differences in activity patterns between weekdays and weekends?